-Lawton Public Schools false threat
+Lawton Public Schools handle false social media threat

 LAWTON, Okla.
 (KSWO) - Lawton Public Schools, students, staff, and parents were on high alert today, following a Facebook post about a possible threat to student safety.

 Lawton Police Department said posts like this are taken very seriously, and so they immediately conducted a thorough investigation once the post was brought to their attention.
 Thankfully, this long school day is over, and all students and staff are safe.

 Lawton Police Department said several officers were dispatched to check all LPS campuses and were able to verify the information given in the social media post was false.
 Lawton Police Department Public Information Officer Andrew Grubbs said they found no credible threats to the safety of the LPS students during their investigation